rpy2/rpy2/doc/source/numpy.rst

      7   0   6  19  40  21 158 143  71
      8   0   3  14  32  15 126  91 106

-It has been *copied* to a numpy array:
+Its content has been copied to a numpy array:

 >>> ostatus_np
 array([[ 50,  19,  26,   8,   7,  11,   6,   2],
        [ 16,  40,  34,  18,  11,  20,   8,   3],